microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 ---
-title: "Tutorial: Review access to M365 groups with guest users using Microsoft Graph APIs."
+title: "Tutorial: Use the access reviews API to review access to all your Microsoft 365 groups with guest users - Microsoft Graph"
-description: "Use the Access Reviews API to review access to your M365 groups"
+description: "Use the access reviews API to review access to your Microsoft 365 groups"
-author: "isabelleatmsft"
+author: "FaithOmbongi"
 localization_priority: Normal
 ms.prod: "governance"
 ---

-# Tutorial: Use the Access Reviews API to review access to all your M365 groups with guest users
+# Tutorial: Use the access reviews API to review access to all your Microsoft 365 groups with guest users

-In this tutorial, you will use Graph Explorer to create and read access reviews that targets all M365 Groups with guest users in the tenant.
+In this tutorial, you will use Graph Explorer to create and read access reviews that targets all Microsoft 365 Groups with guest users in the tenant.
 To achieve this, you'll first use Azure AD B2B to invite and create an guest user, also referred to as an external identity, in your tenant.
-Then, you'll add this guest user to your M365 group prior to creating and reading the access review.
+Then, you'll add this guest user to your Microsoft 365 group prior to creating and reading the access review.

 >[!NOTE]
 >The response objects shown in this tutorial might be shortened for readability.
 All the properties will be returned from an actual call.